HABS-BRAIN/ai-driller/articles/transformers.md

 #### How Does It Work?

-We begin with an input matrix **X**, composed of vectors **x̄ᵢ**, where each **x̄ᵢ** corresponds to a word in the input sequence.
+We begin with an input matrix **X**, composed of vectors $vec{xᵢ}, where each $vec{xᵢ} corresponds to a word in the input sequence.

-For each vector **x̄ᵢ**, we construct three new vectors:
+For each vector $vec{xᵢ}, we construct three new vectors:

-- **Query vector q̄ᵢ:** Encodes information about which other words the model should attend to when representing **x̄ᵢ**.
+- **Query vector $vec{qᵢ}:Encodes information about which other words the model should attend to when representing $vec{xᵢ}.
-- **Key vector k̄ᵢ:** Functions like a tag.
+- **Key vector $vec{kᵢ}: Functions like a tag.
 It holds identifying information that allows other words to determine whether they should attend to this word.
-- **Value vector v̄ᵢ:** Contains the actual information to be passed along in the attention mechanism.
+- **Value vector $vec{vᵢ}: Contains the actual information to be passed along in the attention mechanism.

 These vectors may have the same or different dimensionalities compared to the original input vectors, depending on the model design.
 They are computed by multiplying the input matrix **X** with the corresponding learned weight matrices: